runtools/run/docs/content/reference/resources.md

 ##### @export

 The `@export` attribute allows to specify the exported part of a resource.
-It works in conjunction with the `@import` attribute that is described just above.
+It works in conjunction with the `@import` attribute that is documented just above.

 ##### @runtime

 The `@runtime` attribute allows to specify the runtime used to run a resource's implementation.
-For now, only the `"node"` runtime is available.
+For now, only the [Node.js](https://nodejs.org/) runtime is available.

 Example: